 If the AMF determines that the UUAA-MM procedure needs to be performed for a UE, the AMF has not received the Service-level device ID set to the CAA-level UAV ID in the Service-level-AA container IE of the REGISTRATION REQUEST message from the UE and the AMF decides to accept the UE to be registered for other services than UAS services based on the user's subscription data and the operator policy, the AMF shall accept the registration update request and shall mark in the UE's 5GMM context that the UE is not allowed to request UAS services.

+If the UE supports MINT, based on network policies, the AMF may include the List of PLMNs to be used in disaster condition IE in the REGISTRATION ACCEPT message.

+If the UE supports MINT, based on network policies, the AMF may include the Disaster roaming wait range IE in the REGISTRATION ACCEPT message.

+If the UE supports MINT, based on network policies, the AMF may include the Disaster return wait range IE in the REGISTRATION ACCEPT message.

+NOTE 5a: The AMF can determine the content of the the "list of PLMN(s) to be used in disaster condition", the value of the disaster roaming wait range and the value of the disaster return wait range based on the network local configuration.

 Upon receipt of the REGISTRATION ACCEPT message, the UE shall reset the registration attempt counter and service request attempt counter, enter state 5GMM-REGISTERED and set the 5GS update status to 5U1 UPDATED.

 If the UE receives the REGISTRATION ACCEPT message from a PLMN, then the UE shall reset the PLMN-specific attempt counter for that PLMN for the specific access type for which the message was received.
 The UE shall also reset the PLMN-specific N1 mode attempt counter for that PLMN for the specific access type for which the message was received.
 If the message was received via 3GPP access, the UE shall reset the counter for "SIM/USIM considered invalid for GPRS services" events and the counter for "SIM/USIM considered invalid for non-GPRS services", if any.
 If the message was received via non-3GPP access, the UE shall reset the counter for "USIM considered invalid for 5GS services over non-3GPP" events.